· Nas · Technology Â· 12 min read

 Everything non-technical founders need to know about Claude Code - from installation to daily use.
 Learn the plans, setup, and best practices to start building with AI.

-How to Use Claude Code for Beginners - A Complete Guide for Non-Technical Founders
+How to Use Claude Code for Beginners - A Complete Guide

 You have a product idea.
 You know what you want to build.
 But you don’t know how to code, and hiring a developer feels like handing your vision to a stranger who speaks a different language.